hbussell/social-commerce-project/README.rst

 Sample project to help you get started using Pinax and Satchmo to create great social e-commerce websites.

-The current version uses Django 1.1.1, Pinax 0.7.1 and Satchmo trunk.
+The current version uses Django 1.2.1, Pinax 0.9a1 and Satchmo 0.9.2

 This has been tested with python 2.5 and 2.6